Bee Control & Removal

 Miner Bee - This solitary species nests in the ground and is part of the Andrena genus; a 67-strong group of diverse bees ranging from 5 – 17mm long.

-Get in touch with one of our trained staff members today for more advice & to get your quote.
+Call us today on 0800 107 8741 and have a chat with one of our trained staff members for more advice & to get your quote.